vitessio/website/content/en/docs/user-guides/vtexplain.md

 );
 ```

-## Identify a VSchema for the source tables
+## 2. Identify a VSchema for the statement's source tables

 Next, identify a [VSchema](../concepts/vschema) that contains the Vindexes for the source tables for the query.